-Borokoe Airfield is located parallel to the southern coast of Biak Island.
+Borokoe Airfield is located near Borokoe parallel to the southern coast of Biak Island.
 To the west is Mokmer Drome and to the east is Sorido Airfield.
-To the south is Yapen Strait (Japen Strait).
+Border Yapen Strait (Japen Strait) to the south.
 Also known as Borokoe Drome or Borokoe Aerodrome.

 Built by the Japanese as a single runway surfaced with crushed coral.
 A single taxiway with revetments was built off the western edge of the runway.
 Prior to

 the American landing, it appeared a second runway was being surveyed

 During late May 1944, captured by the U. S. Army 41st Division.
 Afterwards, the runway was further developed and expanded as a air depot area to support 5th Air Force / Far East Air Force (FEAF) operations on Biak.

 P-40, F-6) Owi July 16 - October 1, 1944 Morotai